slick/slick/slick/src/sphinx/userdefined.rst

 common scenario is mapping an application-specific type to an already supported type in the database.
 This can be done much simpler by using :api:`MappedColumnType <slick.driver.JdbcProfile@MappedColumnType:JdbcDriver.MappedJdbcType.type>` which takes care of all the boilerplate.
 It comes with the usual import from the driver.
-Do not import it from the :api:`JdbcDriver <slick.driver.JdbcDriver$>` singleton object.

 .. includecode:: code/LiftedEmbedding.scala#mappedtype1